hohooio823/SiteFromSheet/README.md

 |Map|map|latitude,langtitude|

 ### Spreadsheet as a Database :
-First you need to Apply step 1,3,5 . \
+First, you need to apply steps 1,3,5. \
-Now you have two options , you could show your data as table or as card . \
+Now you have two options, you could show your data as a table or a card. \
-1 - At the first spreadsheet (the one that you're going to paste at sitefromSheet) write tag card or table depending on what you want . \
+1 - At the first spreadsheet (the one that you're going to paste at sitefromSheet) write tag card or table depending on what you want. \
-2 - in the value column (2nd column) put link of your second spreadsheet (the one that you're going to use as a database). \
+2 - in the Value column (2nd column) put the link to your second spreadsheet (the one that you're going to use as a database). \
-3 - done !
+3 - done!